tjhowse/aus_grocery_price_database/backlog.md

         set a 20-ish cap on the number of workers.
 * Export grafana config/dashboards/etc to repo.
 Embed as a part of dockerfile (?)

+### Cleanup
+* I'm sure there are cases in which we're unintentionally shadowing error variables.
+    Run `go vet` with a shadowing thingo to find them.
+I tried the obvious and it didn't work.

 ## Further work

 ### Other storefronts